 A curated, reusable data asset

 A data product is a dataset treated with the same discipline as a shipped product: it has an owner, documented quality and freshness guarantees, and is discoverable by the people who needNeedUserA user need, pain, desire, or constraintView reference → it.
-The shift it asks for is cultural.
-The team that generates the data becomes accountable for serving it well to consumers it may never meet.
+The team that generates the data is accountable for serving it to consumers it may never meet.

 The term comes from Zhamak Dehghani, who defined data mesh in 2019 while a principal consultant at Thoughtworks and developed its principles through 2020.
 "Data as a product" is one of the four principles, alongside domain ownership, a self-serve platform, and federated computational governance.
 The argument is that applying product thinking to analytical data, with owners and consumers and quality bars, fixes the neglect that central data lakes tend to breed.
 She set it out in full in Data Mesh (O'Reilly, 2022).
 Practice since has tempered the more ambitious org-restructuring claims, while the data-product unit itself has stuck.